MatthiasGwiozda/shopping-list-wiki/developer/currentTodos.md

 - [] remove static readyChecks in MenuRoutesFactory
 - [] use ComponentReadyChecksFactoryImpl instead of static readyChecks
 - [] use MenuRoutesFactory in MenuFactory

+--- testing
+- [] test all ready checks

 --- post processing
 - [] merge branch to master